michael2012z/BitBible/markdown/KJV/files/Exod.md

 17. Three times in the year all thy males shall appear before the Lord God.

-18. Thou shalt not offer the blood of my sacrifice with leavened bread; neither shall the fat of my sacrifice remain until the morning.sacrifice: or, feast
+18. Thou shalt not offer the blood of my sacrifice with leavened bread; neither shall the fat of my sacrifice remain until the morning.

 19. The first of the firstfruits of thy land thou shalt bring into the house of the Lord thy God.
 Thou shalt not seethe a kid in his mother’s milk.